openstack/openstack-manuals/doc/cli-reference/source/openstack.rst

   New credential type

 ``--project <project>``
-  Project name or ID which limits the scope of the credential
+  Project which limits the scope of the credential (name or ID)

 .. _openstack_credential_delete: